 14. Provide Extra Food When Necessary

-It takes extra calories to learn how to keep dogs warm in the winter – not for you, but for your pet!
-If your dog spends time playing out in the snow or even if your home is chillier than usual, consider giving your dog a little extra food.
-The extra calories will fuel their internal thermostat and help them to stay warm.
+It takes extra calories to keep dogs warm in the winter.
+When your pooch spends time playing out in the snow or even if your home is chillier than usual, give them a little extra food.
+These extra calories will fuel their internal thermostat and help them to stay warm.

 You can determine if your dog requires extra calories in winter by tracking their weight.
 If you notice that your dog begins to lose a pound or two, try adding a little more food to their diet to compensate for the cold weather.